 Naturally, a positive externship experience will boost your resume greatly.
-In fact, you may be hired by the same clinic directly after completing your externship.
-But that is not a guarantee, so you should begin networking with others in order to secure a job.
+You may be hired by the same clinic directly after completing your externship.
+But that is not a guarantee, so you should begin networking with others to secure a job.
 To start networking, you should become active in professional organizations like Linked In, which can help you reach out to other medical assistants and allied health professionals.

-There are also a variety of professional organizations that you can join to enhance your credibility and find out about job offers in your area.
-The top organization is the American Association of Medical Assistants, which offers information on recruiting medical assistants as well as information about average salaries and benefits.
+There are also a variety of professional organizations you can join to enhance your credibility and find out about job offers in your area.
+The top organization is the American Association of Medical Assistants, which offers information on recruiting medical assistants and about average salaries and benefits.
 There are five medical assistant certifications: CMA, CCMA, CMAA, NCMA, and RMA.
 The most important of these is the CMA, and you should only pursue the other certifications if your employer specifically requires them.

 The Certified Medical Assistant (CMA) credential is awarded by the American Association of Medical Assistants when students pass its CMA certification examination.
 This is considered a baseline for establishing your professionalism to employers and will increase your chances of getting a job.
 The CMA helps employers protect against medical malpractice plaintiffs who may attempt to discredit a healthcare organization that otherwise employs an unlicensed healthcare worker.
-Increasingly, most healthcare employers are requiring this certification.
-To take the CMA you must be a graduate of the CAAHEP or ABHES accredited programs.
+Increasingly, most healthcare employers require this certification.
+To take the CMA, you must graduate from the CAAHEP or ABHES accredited programs.

 After earning your credential, the American Association of Medical Assistants (AAMA) requires recertification every 60 months.
 You can recertify by earning continuing education (CE) credits or by retaking the examination.
 If you choose to recertify by examination, you can learn what is required in the AAMA online handbook.

-If you would rather recertify through further study, you must earn 60 recertification points by taking approved medical assistant classes through colleges or on the continuing education page of the AAMA website.
+Suppose you would rather recertify through further study.
+In that case, you must earn 60 recertification points by taking approved medical assistant classes through colleges or on the continuing education page of the AAMA website.
 You can start by visiting AAMA’s e-Learning Center to complete your training online.
-Additionally, you can take advantage of its online self-study courses, which cover a variety of topics in medical assisting.
+Additionally, you can take advantage of its online self-study courses, which cover various topics in medical assisting.

-The Registered Medical Assistant (RMA) credential is awarded by the American Medical Technologists.
+The American Medical Technologists award the Registered Medical Assistant (RMA) credential.
 You are eligible to take this examination only after you have worked as a medical assistant for five years or more.
-Some employers require registered medical assistant status, so upon your five-year anniversary, you can attain this certification.
+Some employers require registered medical assistant status, so upon your fifth anniversary, you can attain this certification.
 You should only do so if you can confirm a salary increase with your current employer or if you plan to change jobs to a new employer that requires RMA.

 The American Medical Technologists (AMT) regulates recertification through its Certification Continuation Program (CCP).
 AMT recertification guidelines state that medical assistants must meet CCP requirements every three years.
-In addition, you should expect to an annual renewal fee in order to maintain your RMA certification.
+In addition, you should expect an annual renewal fee to maintain your RMA certification.